I’m a Voice

 In Philippians 1, Paul says that people knew he was under palace guard and in chains.
 People were talking!
 In verse 14 he tells us the effect his imprisonment had on the other believers: “… and most of the brethren in the Lord, having become confident by my chains, are much more bold to speak the word without fear.”

-Watch the introductory video above to learn more about becoming a VOM Voice Volunteer, and then click on the JOIN button below to register and receive your free VOM Voice Volunteer Welcome Kit.
+Watch the introductory video above to learn more about becoming a VOM Voice, and then click on the JOIN button below to register and receive your free VOM Voice Welcome Kit.

 These short videos will help you discover more ways you can be a voice for our persecuted family.
 New videos will be posted monthly, so come back often to see new ways to get involved.